SolaceLabs/solace-pretty-dump/README.md

 If you really need to use SdkPerf (e.g. for additional features like request-reply, publish-on-receive, or basic performance testing), you can use PrettyDump in "wrap" mode to beautify your console: it will pretty-print any displayed message content, as well as a few other goodies.
 Simply type your SdkPerf command, and then pipe `|` to `prettydump wrap`.
-`wrap` must be the one and only argument.

 ```
  __________                 __    __           __      __